Nearly 100 dead, millions in dark across Southeast as region struggles in wake of Helene

 Devastating storm surge, near 100 mph wind gusts slam Florida

-Helene's storm surge caused catastrophic damage along Florida's Gulf Coast, where nearly a half million still remain without power Saturday morning.
+Helene's storm surge caused catastrophic damage along Florida's Gulf Coast, where more than 200,000 utility customers remained without power Sunday.
 The Big Bend region experienced surges exceeding 15 feet, while Clearwater Beach and Tampa saw their highest levels in decades.

 BOATS SEEN PILED AGAINST HOMES IN TREASURE ISLAND AFTER HELENE'S SURGE DEVASTATES FLORIDA COAST